umami-ware/acrode-cookie-notice/README.md

 You are able to customize the styling of the plugin.
 For this you can write your own CSS styling for the cookie notice.

 1. **Create folder structure to overwrite/extend defaults**\
-Navigate to your wp-content folder and create an acrode folder there.
-Then navigate to this folder and create a folder acrode-cookie-notice.
+Navigate to your `wp-content` folder and create an `acrode` folder there.
+Then navigate to this folder and create a folder `acrode-cookie-notice`.
 In this folder all files for your custom configuration are placed.
 2. **Overwrite styling**\
-If you want to overwrite the default CSS styling create a front.css file in wp-content/acrode/acrode-cookie-notice.
+If you want to overwrite the default CSS styling create a `front.css` file in `wp-content/acrode/acrode-cookie-notice`.
 You can place your custom CSS code for styling the frontend layout of the cookie notice in this file.
-To keep the plugin as lightweight as possible, the default front.css will not be loaded anymore - so its necessary to handle the complete styling of cookie notice in this file.
+To keep the plugin as lightweight as possible, the default `front.css` will not be loaded anymore - so its necessary to handle the complete styling of cookie notice in this file.

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?